 It’s important to keep in mind what the IoT really means: everything is connected.
 So the potential exists for remote management of a building in ways that were not possible before.

 Take, for example, if you wanted to put a room, a wing, or a building in a deep setback to save energy.
 In the past, this would have been done on a piecemeal basis with a lot of manual intervention to change set-points.
 With connectivity though, it can be done remotely.
-It’s also possible to do the opposite, making it easy to bring facilities out of a deep setback when the times comes to do so.
+It’s also possible to do the opposite, making it easy to bring facilities out of a deep setback when the time comes to do so.
 In that way, you can save as much energy as possible while still allowing people to be comfortable and productive.

 More importantly though, the Internet of Things offers the ability to coordinate the response in different areas.
-When moving from an old location to a new one, the new site can be brought online, the move made, and the old location shut down in synchronized way.
+When moving from an old location to a new one, the new site can be brought online, the move made, and the old location shut down in a synchronized way.
 Again, you minimize energy use while still enabling people to be productive.

 The idea of coordination can be extended to demand response pricing, which involves a Building Management System (BMS) interacting with an outside utility.
 The visibility enabled by connectivity makes it possible to take advantage of energy price opportunities, which can reduce energy expense.
 For example, costs may increase at certain times of day or under particular conditions, such as when air conditioning demand is high.
 So, dialing back your demand at those times saves money.